crabmusket/haskell-simple-concurrency/src/tutorial.md

 Now that we've talked about `MVar`s, let's get up to speed with channels in Haskell.
 A channel, as I'm sure you're aware, is a way to pass several messages between threads.
+Whereas an `MVar` can only contain a single value, a channel can have a whole stream of values.
 Values are written into the channel, and can be read out of it in a first-in-first-out fashion.

 Haskell's channel implementation, `Chan`, lives in: